 by GDL 629 19136

 “You dare… to bring your petty conflicts into my domain?
 You presume to reshape the Dreaming… without my leave?”
-The voice resonated through Wes’ and Ramulus’ entire beings.
+The voice resonated through both Wes’ and Ramulus’ entire beings.

 “Lord Morpheus, I didn’t–” began Ramulus.